rsmanbiel/SEP3_PROJECT/README.md

 ## 👨‍💻 Team

-- Team Member 1
-- Team Member 2
-- Team Member 3
-- Team Member 4
+- Matteo Saccucci 355400
+- Matteo Maria De Filippis
 ## 📄 License

 This project is developed for educational purposes as part of SEP3 at VIA University College.